 finally, new positions are computed based on the corrected velocities ()

 You might find the order above a bit weird - why not predict velocities and position first, then compute collisions, instead of the other way around.
-Different engines handle this in different manners - Box2D (see Erin Catto's GDC2009 presentation) and PhysX (see Richard Tonge's GDC2013 slides, slide 29]) use the above order, while Erwin Coumans' Bullet (GPU Rigid Body Simulation, slide 13) seems to predict both velocity and predictions, then perform collision detection + constraint solving, followed by re-computing the positions)
+Different engines handle this in different manners - Box2D (see Erin Catto's GDC2009 presentation) and PhysX (see Richard Tonge's GDC2013 slides, slide 29]) use the above order, while Erwin Coumans' Bullet (GPU Rigid Body Simulation, slide 13) seems to predict both velocity and positions, then perform collision detection + constraint solving, followed by re-computing the positions)

 In the following, I am first going to give a very concise but complete introduction to unconstrained 2D rigid body motion (steps 2 and 5 of the above algorithm); this forms the basis for the next chapter how equality constraints (joints, pendulums, ...) are handled by sequential impulse solvers (steps 3 and 4).
 Then, inequality constraints - specifically, collisions - are dealt with, including a brief treatment of the theoretical connection to the Linear Complementarity Problem (LCP) (also 3 and 4).
 Finally, I'll very briefly describe the collision detection algorithm I use (step 1).